wofsauge/IsaacDocs/docs/faq/faq.md

 ### Avoid Posting Screenshots {: .subHeader}

-When asking for help, it is common to post a screenshot of your code. **Don't do this**, because it isn't editable or copy-pasteable.
+When asking for help, it is common to post a screenshot of your code. **Don't do this**, because it isn't editable, or copy-pasteable, or searchable.
 Instead, post the actual text of the code.
 Also see the section on [Discord syntax highlighting](#use-discord-syntax-highlighting).

 ### Use Minimal, Reproducible Examples {: .subHeader}